zahram1087/health-tracker/Readme.md

 #### Camera
 Add the ability for users to enter a profile picture.
 Give them the option of taking a new photo with the camera, or using images already on their phone.
 Your app will need to request the appropriate permissions for this.
 Once users take a profile picture, you should display it on the homescreen

+# Feature Tasks: LAB 31
+  Backend
+  Add a replica of your Exercise model to the backend Spring app.
+Create a POST route that allows creating a new Exercise, and a GET route that responds with all Exercises currently in the database.
+Test these routes with Postman, deploy, and ensure there’s at least one Exercise in your deployed db.
+(This is all easy now… right?)

+  Android: Display Exercises from the server
+  When a user opens the Exercise Diary page, the app should make a request to the server to retrieve all the Exercises in the server’s database.
+It should display both those Exercises and the ones that are local to the device within the Diary page.

+  Android: Post Exercises to the server
+  When a user creates a new Exercise locally on their device, in addition to saving it to the local database, the app should POST it to the server.

 #### Sources for lab26:
 * source: https://stackoverflow.com/questions/4597690/android-timer-how-to